- Home

 Photo credit: National Centre for Infectious Diseases

-About CDA Research Laboratory
+About CDA Research Laboratory Division

 Objectives of CDA Research Laboratory

-The objectives of CRL are to:
+The objectives of the CRL divison are to:

 Engage other CDA divisions to develop laboratory research questions to provide a scientific basis for public health and national programmes;